Hexagram 26大畜Great Restraint

 — Legge (1882)

 Line 3 is the top of the lower Qian trigram and the line where the energy finally finds its forward channel.
 The image inverts line 2's stopped carriage: fine horses, driven in pursuit, the carriage now in motion.
-The hexagram has shifted; the accumulation phase has produced enough that the actor can begin to move.
+The hexagram has shifted; the accumulation phase has produced enough that you can begin to move.
 The line is explicit about the conditions. 利艱貞 — advantage in recognising the difficulty and remaining firm-correct — and 曰閑輿衛 — daily practice in charioteering and defence.
 The motion is permitted; the motion is conditional on continuous training.

 童牛之牿,元吉。